 - Step three: Review and sign an agreement.
 If we determine you have a valid case, we will prepare an agreement to sign and immediately start working on your claim.

-Our Duluth office is conveniently located at 306 West Superior Street in Suite 606, and you can come here to speak with us.
-We can also visit you at home if you have a medical condition that prevents you from traveling to our location.
+Our Duluth office is conveniently located at 306 West Superior Street in Suite 606, and we can meet here.
+We can also visit you at home or another location if you have a medical condition that prevents you from traveling to our location.
 To explore these options, simply call us.

 Connecting with our legal team is a crucial step to receiving the compensation you deserve.
 We look forward to serving as your slip and fall lawyer in Duluth.

 You have enough on your plate as you attempt to put your life back together after an injury.
-The last thing you need to do is spend your time and energy fighting with the insurance companies.
+The last thing you need to do is spend your time and energy fighting with the insurance companies or gathering evidence.